cleitonsouza01/trade/docs/api/trade.operation.md

 #### real_price
 Returns the real price of the operation.

-The real price is the price with all comissions and taxes already deducted or added.
+The real price is the price with all comissions and fees already deducted or added.

 #### total_comission